swiftlang/swift-evolution/proposals/optional-iteration.md

 }
 ```

 Loops too are a common statement in almost every codebase.
-Similarly, the possibility to optionally iterate over a sequence (that is, iterate if there is a value, otherwise skip) is self-explanatory.
-However, Swift currently doesn't offer a mechanism for expressing this directly: optional sequences are illegal as a `for-in` loop attribute.
+Similarly, the possibility to optionally iterate over a sequence (iterate if there is a value, otherwise skip) is self-explanatory.
+While usage of optional sequences is often treated as misconception, there are several common ways one could end up with an optional sequence through Standard Library APIs and language constructs themselves.
+For instance, optional chaining and dictionary getters.
+An indentation-sensitive area of which optional arrays are an integral part is decoding and deserialization, i.e parsing a JSON response.
+Swift currently doesn't offer a mechanism for expressing optional iteration directly: optional sequences are illegal as a `for-in` loop attribute.
 For a safe option, this makes us resort to optional binding:

 ```swift
 if let sequence = optionalSequence {
   for element in sequence { ... }
 }
 ```

-To avoid additional nesting, you can coalesce with `?? []` for `Array` only or use `sequence?.forEach`, which excludes usage of control transfer statements.
-As stated, both workarounds have considerable drawbacks.
+There are several workarounds to avoid additional nesting, none of which can be called a general solution:
+* Coalescing with `?? []` is only valid with types that conform to `ExpressibleByArrayLiteral`.
+The needless allocation of `[]` is also something rather to be eschewed than encouraged.
+Furthermore, an empty instance is not guaranteed to exist for an arbitrary sequence.
+* Reaching for `sequence?.forEach` excludes control transfer statements, such as `continue` and `break`.
+The differences are clearly listed in the [documentation](https://developer.apple.com/documentation/swift/sequence/3018367-foreach):

+  > Using the forEach method is distinct from a for-in loop in two important ways:
+  >
+  > 1. You cannot use a `break` or `continue` statement to exit the current call of the body closure or skip subsequent calls.
+  >
+  > 2. Using the `return` statement in the body closure will exit only from the current call to body, not from any outer
+  >    scope, and won’t skip subsequent calls.

 ## Proposed solution